-Quick Memory Tips
+Quick Memory Tips - 5 Powerful Strategies

-1. Increase Your Attention/Concentration
+1. Increase Your Attention and Concentration

 Below are some quick fixes for increasing your concentration right now.

 1. Chew gum.
 According to research, the act of chewing gum increases the flow of blood to your brain.
-Researchers have shown that people chewing gum are able to concentrate more intently and remember new information better.
+Studies have shown that people chewing gum are able to concentrate more intently and remember new information better.
 Chew the sugar-free type to avoid a blood sugar spike.

-3. Close Your Eyes.
+3. Close your eyes.
 When you want to recall something, go somewhere quiet and shut your eyes.
 According to research, closing your eyes boosts memory.
 When your eyes are closed, visual distractions are blocked out and more brain resources become available for remembering.

 7. Squeeze your right fist, then your left fist.
 One study found that squeezing your fists in a particular order during memory tasks can improve recall.